usmcamp0811/dotfiles/SECRETS.md

 ```

 Please note that `role_id_file_path` and `secret_id_file_path` are files containing the token output from the above vault command.
 The system uses these to authenticate with the Vault.
 These files need to be pre-deployed to your target system.

+**Additional Notes as I learn things:**
+- Keys in KV secrets probably should not contain `.` in them else you might have a hard time putting them into variables or files.